jhu-ip/cs220-f25/assign/midterm.md

 <div class='admonition tip'>
 <div class='title'>Tip</div>
 <div class='content'>
-<p>If you're using the `data` subfolder, we suggest you to execute your code from within the `data` folder by typing <code>../project</code>, so you can refer to input filenames while the program is executing directly as `kitten.ppm`, rather than `data/kitten.ppm`, saving yourself the extra typing while testing.</p>
+<p>If you're using the `data` subfolder, we suggest you execute your code from within the `data` folder by typing <code>../project</code>, so you can refer to input filenames while the program is executing directly as `kitten.ppm`, rather than `data/kitten.ppm`, saving yourself the extra typing while testing.</p>
 </div>
 </div>